awsdocs/aws-security-hub-user-guide/doc_source/securityhub-findings-format.md

 #### AwsIamAccessKey<a name="asff-resourcedetails-awsiamaccesskey"></a>

-IAM access key details that are related to a finding\.
+The `AwsIamAccessKey` object contains details about an IAM access key that is related to a finding\.

-Type: Object

 The `AwsIamAccessKey` object can have the following attributes\.